leomichalski/aws-ec2-vpn/README.md

 Each folder described in the "Folder Structure" section contains a "README.md" file.
 It's necessary to follow them in correct order, which is:

-1. Following the "installation" folder ["README.md"](/installation/README.md), setup a remote backend for running the Terraform code in the "infrastructure" folder.
+1. Following the "terraform_backend" folder ["README.md"](/terraform_backend/README.md), setup a remote backend for running the Terraform code in the "infrastructure" folder.
 If one wants to skip this step and use a local backend, just remove or comment the following line from the ["infrastructure/main.tf"](/infrastructure/main.tf) file:

 ```
   backend "s3" {}